-- An authorized person 19+ (parent and/or guardian.) - Person named on the registration form or emergency card as being authorized to pick up the child. - Parent or guardian who is recorded on a legal document, e.g. custody agreement. - A person who is not listed on the emergency card or registration form that arrives to pick up the child, i.e. family member only if a staff has received written consent from the parent/guardian confirming that the person is permitted to take the child.
-Staff will check identification. - All people, including parents should be prepared to show photo identification upon picking up children.
+- An authorized person 19+ years (parent and/or quardian). - A person named on the registration form or emergency card as being authorized to pick-up the child. - A parent or guardian who is recorded on a legal document (e.g. custody agreement). - A person who is not listed on the emergency card or registration form that arrives to pick-up the child (e.g. family member) only if a staff has received written consent from the parent/guardian confirming that the person is permitted to take the child.
+Staff will check identification. - All people, including parents/ guardians, should be prepared to show government-issued, photo identification upon picking up children.